 The 1910 Lounge is on the lower level in what used to be the Gentlemen’s Lounge.
 You can play pool on a 1910-era pool table, relax at the bar or choose a seat on a sofa or comfortable chair while enjoying your beverage of choice.

 The Historic Park Inn is once again what Frank Lloyd Wright envisioned.
 Some things in the renovation could not be perfected.
 A couple of pieces of the art glass in the Skylight Room are cracked because the color isn’t available.
 Some of the floors were impossible to even out, like the floor in my room that sloped downward on the side of the bed, but it only adds character to this century old building.

 Restoration of the Historic Park Inn has brought Frank Lloyd Wright fans from all over the world to Mason City.
 Many of the naysayers who originally protested the hotel’s renovation have changed their attitude.
 The hotel, albeit a century later than planned, has perked up and promoted the city.
 Frank Lloyd Wright fans come from all over the world to stay at the hotel, which still faces the beautiful city park, where a new statue looks back at the hotel, a statue representative of the hotel’s world renowned and respected architect.

 The Historic Park Inn is located at 7 West State Street, Mason City, Iowa.
-Check the web site for further details.
+Check rates and reviews.